 Plus one of the following:

-- Normally 120 UCAS points from a maximum of 3 subjects, including one subject in a science subject at grade B or above (Biology, Human Biology, Physics, Chemistry or Applied Science)
+- Normally 120 UCAS points from a maximum of 3 A-level subjects, including one subject in a science subject at grade B or above (Biology, Human Biology, Physics, Chemistry or Mathematics)

 - BTEC National Diploma in Applied Science at Distinction/Distinction/Merit

 - BTEC Extended Diploma at Distinction/Distinction/Merit (to include at least 60 credits in approved Science modules)

 - 28+ points with six higher level points in a science subject

 - Pass Access with at least 45 level 3 credits at distinction, to include 15 credits from science subjects.
 English and Maths GCSE grades A*-C (9-4) required a separate qualifications

 The recruitment process for this course includes assessing applicants by interview for the core values of the NHS constitution.
 We believe these values to be essential in any individual involved in patient care.
 Professional conduct during the event will also contribute to the decision making regarding an applicant’s application.
 Interviews may be conducted in person on our Leicester campus or remotely via Skype.

 Work experience: Yes

 We strongly advise applicants to undertake a one-day observational visit to an X-ray department.
 This can be arranged directly with any NHS trust.
 Please note, this is not a compulsory requirement of the application process, but is advised to ensure you have a first hand understanding of the role of a diagnostic radiographer, before undertaking your training into the profession.